 Corporate Tax – the usual tax rate on company profits in the Isle of Man is zero % (not a typo).
 There are one or two exceptions to this…banks, local rents and substantial retailers are subject to different rules – but in most cases zero % is the applicable rate.
 There are employment taxes to consider (employers NI) and VAT applies.
 Read our Article – Tax, NI and all that – Choosing an Isle of Man Corporate Entity.
 The Income tax department are also generally pretty helpful at answering queries by telephone on +44 1624 685400.

 Personal Tax – personal tax is levied on worldwide income (no remittance basis).
-The personal allowance is £9500 and then earned income is taxed at 15% (next £10,500) with a 20% flat rate above that.
-Investment income – eg bank interest is all taxed at the 20% flat rate.
-Most importantly – there is no capital gains tax and no inheritance tax.
-The very rich can also apply to be ‘tax capped’ which means their income tax liability is capped at £120K regardless of the level of their income.
+For 2019/20 the personal allowance is £14000 and then earned income is taxed at 10% (next £6,500) with a 20% flat rate above that.
+There is no capital gains tax and no inheritance tax.
+The very rich can also apply to be ‘tax capped’ which means their income tax liability is capped at £175K regardless of the level of their income.
 For more information about personal taxation in the Isle of Man contact my colleague Kevin Mort.

 Legal System – We have an independent legal system but it is heavily influenced by English common law so will seem very familiar to those used to the UK system.
 The regime has a reputation for being even handed, efficient and relatively cost efficient.
 A full list of Advocates can be found on the law society website; we can also personally introduce you to our favourite ones.